Japan national under-20 rugby union team

 The Japan national under-20 rugby union team is Japan's junior national team in rugby union.

 Japan won the IRB Junior World Rugby Trophy in 2014, beating Tonga in the final 35–10.
 This qualified them for the 2015 IRB Junior World Championship in Italy.
 The team also competed at the Oceania U20 Championship in 2015.

+Players

-Current squad
+Recent squad

-Squad to 2014 IRB Junior World Rugby Trophy.
+This is the squad for the 2014 IRB Junior World Rugby Trophy.

+Award winners

+The following Japan U20s players have been recognised at the World Rugby Awards since 2008: